radiantlogic-v8/documentation-new/documentation/configuration/identity-views/special-attributes.md

 Referential integrity is not enabled by default.
 To enable and configure it, following the steps below.

-1. From the Main Control Panel > Settings Tab > Interception section > Special Attributes Handling sub-section, locate the Referential Integrity section on the right side.
+1. On the Control Panel > Setup > Directory Namespace > Namespace Design, select the node below the Root Naming Contexts where the identity view is located.

-2. Click **Add**.
+2. On the right, click the SPECIAL ATTRIBUTES tab and locate the Referential Integrity section (expand it if it is collapsed).

+3. Click **+REFERENTIAL INTEGRITY**.
-3. In the Groups Location section, click **Add**.
+4. In the Groups Location section, click **Add**.

-4. Navigate to the container where group entries are located and click **OK**.
+5. Navigate to the container where group entries are located and click **OK**.
 Referential integrity is enforced for any group below this location.
 The groups must be in a RadiantOne Directory store or persistent cache.

-5. In the Users Location section, click **Choose** and navigate to the location containing the possible members associated with the groups you defined in the previous step.
+6. In the Users Location section, click **Choose** and navigate to the location containing the possible members associated with the groups you defined in the previous step.
 The users must be in a RadiantOne Directory store or persistent cache.
 If a user is moved or deleted from this location, all groups referencing this user entry are updated accordingly (the value is updated or deleted).
 Click **OK**.

-6. Select the applicable referential integrity rule (based on the descriptions above) and click **OK**.
+7. Select the applicable referential integrity rule (based on the descriptions above) and click **OK**.

-7. Click **Save** in the top right.
+8. Click **Save** in the top right.

 ### Dynamic Groups